Aalyahmonday/ytbplus/FAQ.md

 - How to Refresh apps?
 See the answer above.

 ***
-### Q: In the release page, what is the different between v16.42.3 and v17?
+### Q: YouTube crashes when opening uYou's settings?
-- Use v16.42.3 if the app crashes when opening uYou's settings.
+- Use v16.42.3 if the app crashes when opening uYou's setting ([Issue #10](https://github.com/qnblackcat/uYouPlus/issues/10)).
 Otherwise, I would not recommend you using v16.42.3.
+[FAQ - Building](https://github.com/qnblackcat/uYouPlus/wiki/building) will tell you how to build your own version of uYouPlus.
 - Apparently, this issue usually only happens on early versions of iOS 15.

 ***